Satdarshan (Paul) Singh Monga, MD

-Dr. Monga is Endowed Chair for Experimental Pathology, Vice Chair of Experimental Pathology, Professor of Pathology (Division of Experimental Pathology) Professor of Medicine (Division of Gastroenterology, Hepatology & Nutrition), Director of the Cellular Approaches to Tissue Engineering and Regeneration (CATER) Program
+Dr. Monga is the Chair for Experimental Pathology, Vice Chair and Chief of Division of Experimental Pathology, Professor of Pathology (Division of Experimental Pathology), Professor of Medicine (Division of Gastroenterology, Hepatology & Nutrition), Assistant Dean for Medical Scientist Training Program, Director of Cellular Approaches to Tissue Engineering & Regeneration (CATER) Program.

 200 Lothrop Street

 - MD - Dayanand Medical College & Hospital, Ludhiana, India, 1993

 - Postdoctoral Fellowship - Georgetown University, 1997